FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/architecture.rst

 CommSystemFramework
 **************************

-this is what the mpiFnDriver kicks off.
+this is what the parCorAnaDriver kicks off.
 This handles the mpi communication between master/servers/workers/viewer.
 It is meant to be agnostic of the kind of calculation being done.